rdlrt/Alternate-Jormungandr-Testnet/README.md

+# Depreciated!
+Please refer [this] repo from now on for updates.

 # Important:
 - Intention: Test pre-releases in a controlled environment to prevent connecting with incompatible versions on IOHK network and also have a stable environment to learn/study.
 - Remember: To avoid spamming logs of nodes of other network (invalid block0), please ensure to not re-use IP-port combination between different networks